lkloh/lkloh.github.io/_posts/2017-07-02-median-of-a-long-running-stream.markdown

 categories: technical interviews, computer architecture
 ---

-I got this question at the onsite interview at a company in Mountain View.
-I no longer remember all the questions I got, but this once was particularly memorable, as I didn't get the answer (though I should have).

 "What is the best way find the approximate median of a huge stream of numbers, so large that they can't all fit into memory at the same time?"